data-integrations/wrangler/docs/directives/changing-case.md

 # Changing Case

-The `uppercase`, `lowercase`, and `titlecase` directives change the case of the column values they are applied on.
+The `uppercase`, `lowercase`, and `titlecase` directives change the case of column values they are applied to.

 ## Syntax